 On-Farm Sustainability Reports Help Build Trust and Protect Freedom to Operate

-The new On-Farm Sustainability Reports help confirm management decisions for producers while showing proof of the industry’s commitment to continuous improvement.
+The new Pork Cares Farm Impact Reports help confirm management decisions for producers while showing proof of the industry’s commitment to continuous improvement.
 Building consumer trust will help protect pig farmers’ freedom to operate and contribute to the industry’s long-term economic viability.

 “Industry-wide, we will continue to face pressures on environmental stewardship of air, soil and water,” Stevermer said.
 “To defend our ability to operate, we need current, real-life numbers and to be advocates and educators.
 We need baseline numbers so we can strive for continuous improvement; and that is what the industry has built itself on throughout the past 50-60 years.”